 How Does This Work?MONTANA SHAKES! only charges schools one-half of the actual cost of keeping the program on the road.
 The other half is made up through a combination of grants and individual donations.
-School administrations most often cover the fee, but oftentimes parent-teacher organizations or community groups help to pay for part or all of the program.
-If there is a school in your community that you feel would benefit from the MONTANA SHAKES! program, please contact Susan Dickerson at for more information on how you can help bring the program in.
+School administrations most often cover the fee, but often times parent-teacher organizations or community groups help to pay for part or all of the program.
+If there is a school in your community that you feel would benefit from the MONTANA SHAKES! program, please contact Susan Miller at 406-994-3303 or email email@example.com for more information on how you can help bring the program in.

 List of Plays Through the Years

-Thank you for your interest in becoming a member of the MONTANA SHAKES!
-Acting Company.
+Thank you for your interest in becoming a member of the Montana Shakespeare in the Parks (MSIP) Acting Company.

-Each year MONTANA SHAKES! employs 3 actors for a 10-week season that includes rehearsals and a multi-state tour in Montana and northern Wyoming.
-The play rehearses for one week starting in mid-March and then tours the region for a nine-week period ending in mid-May.
+Shakespeare in the Schools (in its 25th season) employs 8 actors for a 10-week fall season that includes rehearsals and a multi-state tour in Montana and northern Wyoming.
+The 2017 season will present Twelfth Night.
+We are particularly looking for actor/educators who have the experience, interest and ability to be effective teachers as well as actors.
+The play rehearses for three weeks starting in mid-September and then tours the region for a ten-week period ending in mid-December.
 Starting salaries are $420/week plus room and board allowance while on tour.
 Housing in Bozeman is also provided.
-If you have any further questions, please feel free to contact our office.

 MONTANA SHAKES! on the road